-Read on to find out everything you need to know about Amazon Prime, including its latest new features and how much Amazon Prime costs.
+Read on to find out everything you need to know about Amazon Prime and whether it’s worth signing up, including its latest features and how much Amazon Prime costs.

 Amazon Prime benefits

 We’ve explained how much Prime costs, but if you’re still wondering what you get with Amazon Prime and whether it’s worth it, here’s where we’re going to dig into its benefits to help you decide.

 The core feature of Amazon Prime is delivery.
 You’ll get unlimited one-day delivery at no extra cost for millions of eligible items.
 Plus, if you’re not in a hurry you can choose no-rush delivery to get promotional credit as a thank you.

 Some addresses are available with same-day delivery, and better yet there’s also Prime Now, which can mean your purchase is delivered within two hours or less.